 It was a whirlwind but with help from Taylor from The Fatted Calf and Mai Pham, a local food writer who knows everything about Houston, I had an amazing time and would definitely go back.
 Here are some highlights on how to spend 24 hours and dine at the best restaurants in Houston.

-I popped into Prohibition for one reason only – Mai told me I had to have the smoked fried chicken using local, organic Amish chicken, first brining then smoking before frying in a number of spices.
+I popped into Prohibition for one reason only – Mai told me I had to have the smoked fried chicken.
+She said it was one of the best restaurants in Houston for chicken.
+It uses local, organic Amish chicken, first brining then smoking before frying in a number of spices.
 Of course she was right.

 Chef Ben McPherson is yet another Houstonian who moved from afar, decided to stay and is excited to see the food scene grow.
 His 1920s themed supper club is in a beautiful historic building downtown, features an extensive bar program and burlesque show in the evenings.

 American liquor stores are like Disneyland for Canadians, most of the provinces control the sale of alcohol.
 So for example in Ontario we can only go to government stores to buy alcohol.
-It’s the wild west in America, and Mai insisted I hit Specs, not just to buy Pedernales wine from Texas Hill Country, but also there’s a gourmet deli?
+It’s the wild west in America.
+And Mai insisted I hit Specs.
+But not only to buy Pedernales wine from Texas Hill Country, but also there’s a gourmet deli?

 Specs is quite the trip, best prices on alcohol but also a stacked deli and grocery store selling everything from Pringles to foie gras.
 You have to see it to believe it.